IDAES/idaes-ext/docker/build-platform/centos8/README.md

 IDAES Binary Extensions Build Platform
 ======================================

-This Docker container can be used to build IDAES binary extensions on Rocky Linux 8.
+This Docker container can be used to build IDAES binary extensions on CentOS 8.